 All About Scott Antique Market

-WHEN: Scott’s is open Thursday to Sunday on the second week of every month.
+Scott Antique Market is open Thursday to Sunday on the second week of every month.
 Go on Thursday or Friday if you’re looking for specific pieces before they get picked over.
 If you’re there just to browse and hope for a deal, you may want to wait until Saturday afternoon or Sunday.
 Dealers are usually more willing to negotiate because they don’t want to load the unsold merchandise back on the truck.
 Come prepared with cash, checks, and credit cards because vendors vary on which methods of payment they accept.

-WHERE: The market is in two buildings at the Atlanta Expo Centers.
+Scott Antique Market is in two buildings at the Atlanta Expo Centers.
 The North building is where I primarily shop because it has more antiques, rugs, fabrics, and other decorative items.
 The South building has more reproduction furniture in painted finishes and new upholstery.

-ARRIVAL: I suggest taking 30 minutes to an hour to scout and get the lay of the land, jotting down booth numbers or snapping a few photos of pieces that intrigue you.
+I suggest taking 30 minutes to an hour to scout the place and get the lay of the land, jotting down booth numbers or snapping a few photos of pieces that intrigue you.
 Yes, there is the possibility that something may slip away during your orientation, but you’ll probably feel more focused and confident after doing some scouting.

-“While I usually shop for larger pieces when I go to Scott’s, I try to allow some time to look for interesting accessories as well.
-I love trays—they’re so versatile and great for holding collections or corralling bedside items.
+“While I usually shop for larger pieces when I go to Scott Antique Market, I try to allow some time to look for interesting accessories as well,” says Allison.
+“I love trays—they’re so versatile and great for holding collections or corralling bedside items.
 Interesting glasses can hold pencils or do double duty as vases.
-Scott’s has lots of old silver and antique books sold by the foot to fill up a big library if need be.
+Scott has lots of old silver and antique books sold by the foot to fill up a big library if need be.
 I’m also a fan of antique boxes to put on mantels and elsewhere.
 And Scott’s selection includes a lot of fabrics like suzanis and pillows, often made with very high-end fabrics left over after a design project.
 You’re sure to find something—maybe even too much—to brighten any room.”
 [Don’t miss Hennessy’s tips for decorating with antiques and market finds!]